-New Frontiers in Process Work; Embracing the Edge brings together a host of international and Irish presenters & delegates, with an exciting and innovative programme of key note speeches, symposiums , presentations and workshops.
+New Frontiers in Process Work: Embracing the Edge brought together a host of international and Irish presenters & delegates, with an exciting and innovative programme of key note speeches, symposiums , presentations and workshops.

-Process Oriented Psychology Ireland CLG is pleased to announce that they are hosting the IAPOP RESEARCH CONFERENCE ‘ New Frontiers in Process Work:Embracing the Edge’, in the Royal Marine Hotel in Dun Laoghaire, Ireland.
+Process Oriented Psychology Ireland CLG, hosted the IAPOP RESEARCH CONFERENCE ‘ New Frontiers in Process Work:Embracing the Edge’, in the Royal Marine Hotel in Dun Laoghaire, Ireland.
+Thank you so much to everyone who attended and shared their wisdom, knowledge, insights and skills with each other…

 For more information please contact us at email@example.com

-As part of our programme we are also delighted to announce two exciting events –
+As part of the programme we are held two exciting events –

-‘Democracy Doc Theatre’ with Elena Margo , Arman Bekenov & Molly Flynn, this will take place on 5th May from 19.00 pm – 21.30pm in the Carlisle West Hall.
-There are only 35 places available, so book soon!
+‘Democracy Doc Theatre’ with Elena Margo & Molly Flynn, took place on 5th May in the Carlisle West Hall.
 For more information on what Democracy Doc is all about, go to democracydoc.com.

-‘Encounters in the War Zone’. a Process Oriented photography and video installation by Yeşim Özben, will run for the 5th and 6th of May in the Rathdown Suite from 9.00am to 17.30pm.
+‘Encounters in the War Zone’. a Process Oriented photography and video installation by Yeşim Özben, ran from the 5th and 6th of May in the Portview Suite.

-We also have some wonderful Poster Presentations in the Mezzanine on Saturday and Sunday from 17.30-18.30:
+We also had some wonderful Poster Presentations in the Mezzanine on Saturday and Sunday from 17.30-18.30:

 Please scroll down and see our Conference Programme for Days 1,2 & 3.
 Please make sure to click on all the options to see the full range of events!